When replacing car speakers, you want to make sure that new speakers have the correct size and will fit in your car.

 Why Car Speakers Have Different Sizes?

-Although the manufacturers use standardized sizes, the actual differences between the speakers, even within the same range, which are not higher than a fraction of an inch, or a few millimeters, can disqualify some speakers from installing them in your car.
+Although the manufacturers use standardized sizes, the actual differences between the speakers, even within the same range, which are not higher than a fraction of an inch, or a few millimeters, can disqualify some speakers from mounting them in your car.

 Many 6.5″ are not exactly 6.5″, or 6×9″ are not 6.9″.
 That is why knowing which speaker dimensions are important, and you need to know this before purchasing and installing them in your car.

-The last thing you want is to install hi-end speakers that make the perfect sounds you need and to find out that it is too deep so you cannot open a window.
+The last thing you want is to install hi-end car speakers that make the perfect sounds you need and to find out that it is too deep so you cannot open a window.

 When researching the speakers, you need to know several measurements and the manufacturer’s information to determine if the speakers will fit in the car.